rilhia/the-hallucinated-truth/README.md

 - Docker Desktop
 - Git
 - A Google Developer Console account
-- macOS, Linux, or Windows with WSL2
+- MacOS, Linux, or Windows with WSL2

-### ⚠️ Performance Notice for macOS (M-Series Recommended)
+### ⚠️ Performance Notice for MacOS (M-Series Recommended)

 Running Ollama **inside Docker** is significantly slower on macOS because virtualization prevents Metal acceleration.
 For an M1/M2/M3 Mac, you must increase Docker’s resource allocation if you keep Ollama in Docker.